flammie/omorfi/README.md

 ### Python-bindings only

-It is possible to install only python bindings via pip or anaconda.
+It is possible to install only python bindings via `pip` or `anaconda`.
 The dependencies that are not available in pip or anaconda will not be used, e.g. syntactic analysis and disambiguation using VISL CG 3.